InlandRevenue/Gateway_Services-Returns-and-Information/Service - Investment Income Reporting/Test Details - IIR/README.md

 	![Mock Scenarios](images/IIR-mockServiceScope-scenarios.png)

 - Test data
-	- The following test data can be tested in our Mock Services environment when submitting requests to the service operations for the following invest income reporting tax types (AIL / DWT/ IPS/ NT / RWT)
+	- The following test data can be tested in our mock services environment when submitting requests to the service operations for the following invest income reporting tax types (AIL / DWT/ IPS/ NT / RWT)

 		- Valid Identifiers per tax type:
 			- AIL: 	[123768566, 132145202]